 Your Voice, Our Future

-- Safety was consistently the community’s #1 priority over three types of surveys!
+- Oro Valley’s sense of community was consistently one of the community’s top three priorities over three types of surveys!

-- The Your Voice Community, Environment and Development Committees considered safety when creating goals, policies and actions for the Plan.
+- The Your Voice Community, Environment and Development Committees considered the local sense of community when creating goals, policies and actions for the Plan.

 Oro Valley's new community plan, the Your Voice, Our Future Plan, is out in the community!